In 2011 and 2012, we announced operational goals we plan to achieve by 2015.

 - Easy-to-read dashboard reporting

-We have an ambitious goal to reduce our absolute greenhouse gas emissions by 15% between 2011 and 2015.
-This goal spans all of our global operations in more than 40 countries and builds on our previous GHG reduction of 18% from 2004-2009.
+We have an ambitious goal to reduce our absolute greenhouse gas emissions by 15% by the end of 2015.
+This goal spans all of our global operations in more than 35 countries and builds on our previous GHG reduction of 18% from 2004-2009.

-To further advance our GHG reduction goals, we announced that 20% of our corporate real estate portfolio will be certified under the U.S. Green Building Council’s LEED® (Leadership in Energy and Environmental Design) rating system by 2015.
-As of the third quarter of 2012, 16% of Bank of America’s workplace portfolio (18.5 million square feet) is comprised of LEED-certified space.
+To further advance our GHG reduction goals, we announced that 20% of our corporate real estate portfolio will be certified under the U.S. Green Building Council’s LEED® (Leadership in Energy and Environmental Design) rating system by the end of 2015.
+By the end of 2014, 19% of Bank of America’s workplace portfolio (more than 17.5 million square feet) is comprised of LEED-ceritifed space.

-In 2012, Bank of America also announced new operational goals it plans to achieve by 2015:
+In 2012, Bank of America also announced operational goals it plans to achieve by the end of 2015:

 - 25 percent reduction in energy consumption from 2004 – equal to eliminating 1.2 million megawatt hours of annual energy use from our portfolio.